nucleuscloud/neosync/docs/docs/guides/creating-a-custom-code-transformer.md

 ```

 Calling the `toString()` method on the integer in order to return it correctly.
 We're working on this and will update it once we have a fix.

+## JavaScript Runtime

+Since Neosync is written in Go, we have to use a JavaScript-compatible runtime to invoke JS transformations.
+Today, we rely on [goja](https://github.com/dop251/goja).
+This works well and is written in native Golang.
+However, it does have limitations such as no 3rd party modules, and does not have full ES6 support (yet).

+If running into anything strange with JS, it's worthwhile to check what Goja supports to see if you've hit any incompatibility errors.